-Charles is an Advisor to Health2047, the innovation center of the American Medical Association (AMA).
+Charles is the CTO and an Advisor to Health2047, the innovation center of the American Medical Association (AMA).
 He has a comprehensive understanding of digital transformation of the healthcare IT market and deep experience in cloud and enterprise technology market strategy.
 Previously, he served as senior executive director of IT at Stanford Health Care, where he supported over 15,000 employees, enabled pivotal partnerships, and ensured digital alignment for patient-user interactions.
 Prior to that, Charles was a Senior Vice President at Cleveland Clinic Abu Dhabi, where he led the strategic planning and tactical execution efforts around cost balancing, business model development and technical operations optimization.
 Charles has also served in executive roles at major technology-driven organizations including Mubadala, Accenture, Citrix, NHS, Numonyx, and Bupa.
 He is recognized for his achievement and contribution to the IT profession and is a British Computer Society Fellow, and a member of the invitation-only Forbes Technology Council.
 Charles received his MSc in Information Systems Management from University of Liverpool.

 Dwight Brown, MIM, CPHIMS, NRP is the Director of Analytics Operations at Mayo Clinic.
 He has over 20 years of broad-based healthcare experience gained through management and internal consultation roles at Mayo.
 In addition to Finance and Human Resources, he spent the past 15 years in Quality and Accreditation until recently moving to his current role.
 For the past 9 years he managed Quality measurement operations, providing strategic direction to a unit accountable for abstraction, analysis, and reporting of internal and external Quality data.
 He has expertise in the application of a variety of quality improvement methodologies and serves as an institutional expert on Meaningful Use and eMeasurement.
 During his time in Enterprise Quality Informatics he led the design and implementation of a strategy to move manual reporting to eMeasurement and Informatics.